-Because most of the residents live in Hospital housing, it is common for junior residents to call upon senior residents to help out in some situations.
+Because most of the residents live in hospital housing, it is common for junior residents to call upon senior residents to help out in some situations.
 This has proven most valuable in resident-to-resident teaching.
-The house-staff and fellows from other departments also typically live in the Hospital-housing complex, which has consequently emerged as a social center for house-staff and their families.
+House staff and fellows from other departments also live in the hospital-housing complex, which has consequently emerged as a social center for house staff and their families.

 For the few that choose to live off campus, Norwalk Hospital provides an additional monthly housing stipend of $370 per month.